 - 10/02/2013 to 31/12/2022 - English breakfast is included and it is served in the restaurant area from 7:15am to 10:30am Monday to Friday and 8am to 10:30am Saturday and Sunday.
-The LateRooms.com rates for Kings Head in DURHAM are the total price of the room and not the 'per person' rate.
+The price shown is based on the occupancy and dates you have searched for.
+Prices and availability are subject to change based on the arrival date, number of nights and occupancy searched for.
 All prices are inclusive of all local taxes.

 - Pets are not allowed

 Stayed here with my mum, sister and my 9 year old niece, excellent value for money.